 The College's disciplinary process includes a prompt, fair, and impartial investigation and resolution process.
 In all instances, the process will be conducted in a manner that is consistent with the institution's policy and that is transparent to the accuser and the accused.
 Usually, the resolution of domestic violence, dating violence, sexual assault and stalking complaints are completed within 60 days of the report.
 However, each proceeding allows for extensions of timeframes for good cause with written notice to the accuser and the accused of the delay and the reason for the delay.
-College officials involved in the investigation or adjudication of domestic violence, dating violence, sexual assault and stalking complaints are trained annually on the issues related to domestic violence, dating violence, sexual assault, and stalking as well as how to conduct an investigation and hearing process that protects the safety of the victim and promotes accountability.
+College officials involved in the investigation or adjudication of domestic violence, dating violence, sexual assault and stalking complaints are trained annually on the issues related to domestic violence, dating process that protects the safety of the victim and promotes accountability.
 Furthermore, each policy provides that: